-It always amazes me how many people use thesitewizard.com's internal search engine to look for specific articles.
-This is in spite of the fact that many of the commonly-sought articles are listed on the main page and all of them are indexed in the Site Map.
+You may (or may not) be amazed how many people use thesitewizard.com's internal search engine to look for specific articles.
+This is in spite of the fact that many of the commonly-sought articles are listed on the main page, are sorted by category in the Topic Index, and are exhaustively listed in the Site Map.
 It underlines the principle that different people have different methods of locating content on a site.

 Search engines provide a convenient way for people to locate things on your site using the terms which they are familiar with.
 When they can easily find what they want on your site, they are less likely to go away disappointed when the content is actually available on your site albeit under a different name.

 If you don't have a search engine catering specifically to your site, it's time you considered adding one.
 There are three ways you can go about putting such a site search engine to your website.

 The ideal way, in my opinion, is to install your own Perl search engine script or PHP search engine script.
 This requires you to have the facility to install and run PHP or Perl scripts on your web account.
 You don't need to be able to write one.
 There are numerous free search engine scripts that you can adapt for your site.
 You can find a list of these on the Free Search Engine Perl Scripts (for Perl scripts) and the Free Php Search Engine Scripts (for PHP scripts) pages.

 In general there are two types of PHP or Perl search engine scripts.
 One will search your entire website for the relevant article each time your visitor invokes the search engine.
 The other creates an index of your site and only searches the index when the visitor uses the engine.
 The former is easier to configure and use for the newcomer, but quickly becomes sluggish when your website grows big.
 The latter is more efficient, but often requires you to remember to re-index your site each time you change your pages.

 Installing your own search engine script has, at the very least, the following advantages:

 You can customize your results page to your heart's content.